FreePYQ logoFreePYQ

 Explanation:

 The Mitra Shakti-2025 exercise involved the Rajput Regiment of the Indian Army.
 This bilateral exercise (likely with Sri Lanka, given the name 'Mitra Shakti') focuses on enhancing military cooperation.
 The Sikh, Gorkha, and Garhwal Regiments are prestigious but were not participants in this specific exercise.
-Students should link the Rajput Regiment to recent joint military drills.
+For revision, link the Rajput Regiment to recent joint military drills.

 Question 85